bitclave/base-tutorial-sample-app/README.md

 # Base Application Starter - Angular

-This reference application demonstrates how to use BASE PLATFORM using [BASE AUTH SDK](https://github.com/bitclave/base-auth-sdk).
+This reference application demonstrates how to use BASE platform using [BASE auth sdk](https://github.com/bitclave/base-auth-sdk)

-The application uses **Login** widget from [BASE AUTH FRONTEND](https://github.com/bitclave/base-auth-frontend) which allows user to create his BASE account by choosing a passphrase.
-Passphrase will be used to create his private & public key pair.
-Use will be able to use his private key to encrypt his data and save it to BASE.
-User can retrieve his data any time from BASE and decrypt it.
-Either passphrase or private key is never sent to BASE platform.

-This application provides a boilderplate for *Angular* application and build using [angular cli](https://github.com/angular/angular-cli).
+## Points of Interest
+- uses **Login** widget from [BASE auth frontend](https://github.com/bitclave/base-auth-frontend)
+- allows user to create his BASE account by choosing a passphrase
+- passphrase will be used to create his private & public key pair
+- user can encrypt his data using his private key and save data in BASE
+- frontend is Angular, generated using [Angular-CLI](https://github.com/angular/angular-cli)

 ## Setup Steps
 - install brew/windows equivelent